From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 Kassiopi

-Buzzing Kassiopi is one of the main resorts on Corfu yet manages to retain something of a traditional fishing village feel thanks to its working harbour.
+Buzzing Kassiopi is one of the most popular resorts on Corfu, yet it manages to retain something of a traditional fishing village feel thanks to its working harbour.

-The beaches here are pebbly but it has a picturesque setting (including a Byzantine castle) and is the most charming of the big resorts with a good mix of package and independent tourism.
-No crazy parties here but there are plenty of cafes and bars around the main harbour to keep you entertained in the evening.
-It tends to attract an older crowd as well as couples.
+It has a picturesque setting (including a Byzantine castle) and a couple of small pebble beaches.
+It’s one of the more charming resort areas, with a good mix of package and independent tourism.
+It’s on the small side; nightlife is laid-back with a few cafes and bars around the main harbour.
+It tends to attract older couples.

 The surrounding coastline is particularly beautiful so it makes a great base for exploring.
-Plenty of boat trips leave from the harbour.
+Plenty of boat trips leave from the harbour, they’ll take you to several beaches and swim spots and feed you a BBQ lunch.

 Transfer time: 50 minutes from Corfu Airport.